jepstein-eagle/adaptable/packages/adaptable/readme/functions/cell-validation-function.md

 ## FAQ
-> One advantage of Cell Validation rules is that they come into effect immediately after that they are created.
-There is no down-time needed, nor any custom development required, and no systems need to be restarted.

 **Why add validation on the client - surely it should take place on the server?**

 You are right, validation should ideally take place on the server and hopefully it does for our users.

 The Cell Validation function is not designed to replace Server Validation [which AdapTable also offers](https://demo.adaptabletools.com/edit/aggridservervalidationdemo)

-Instead Cell Validation specifically deals with 2 common use cases:
+Instead Cell Validation specifically deals with 3 common use cases:

 - to add an extra level of validation so that you can prevent or set warnings for edits which are usually permitted, but which in particular scenarios or use cases should be avoided or checked first (e.g. if things are particularly volatile and you want to limit how much a cell can change by).

-- to avoid unnecessary round trips to the server, particularly if this will have other knock-on consequences or effect other users
+- to avoid unnecessary round trips to the server, particularly if this will have other knock-on consequences or effect other users that might see their screen flash first with the new value and then again with the old value

+- as a temporary measure before Server Validation has been added; like all AdapTable objects, Cell Validation rules will ome into effect immediately after that they are created - there is no down-time needed, nor any custom development required, and no systems need to be restarted.

 **I dont want to stop the edit when a rule is broken but I do want to know; is that possible?**

-Yes there are 2 possible actions when a Cell Validation rule is breached:

-- Prevent - the edit won't happen under any circumstances.

-- Warning - the user is shown a warning which he can override (with an accompanying comment).
+Yes set the `ActionMode` to 'Warn User'.
+This will display a warning that you can override (with an accompanying comment).
 If this happens then the edit completes.

-It seems as though the second of these is more appropriate in this use case.

-> Note: AdapTable only allows 'Warning' overrides when an associated explanation is provided; if Audit Log is running, this explanation will be sent as part of the general audit stream.

 ### Further Information